-There are so many types of shower available these days that there should be something to please all tastes.
-You may want to look at exposed versus concealed showers, for example.
+There are so many types available these days that there should be something to please all tastes.
+You may want to look at exposed versus concealed mixer showers, for example.

 An exposed shower means that you can see most of the pipes, valve and more.
 This may sound messy, but there are very stylish exposed showers which will really make a statement about the design of your bathroom.
 Imperial offer an impressive Victorian style showerhead and taps with an exposed valve.